duckdb/duckdb-web/docs/dev/building/building_extensions.md

 #### `BUILD_TPCE`

-When this flag is set, the [TPCE](https://www.tpc.org/tpce/) extension is built, unlike TPC-H and TPC-DS this does not enable data generation and query support, but does enable tests for TPC-E through our test suite.
+When this flag is set, the [TPCE](https://www.tpc.org/tpce/) extension is built.
+Unlike TPC-H and TPC-DS this does not enable data generation and query support.
+Instead, it enables tests for TPC-E through our test suite.

 #### `BUILD_FTS`